Hueyatlaco

 Hueyatlaco is an archeological site in the Valsequillo Basin near the city of Puebla, Mexico.
-After excavations in the 1960s, the site became notorious due to geochronologists' analyses that indicated human habitation at Hueyatlaco was dated to ca. 25,000 years before the present.
+After excavations in the 1960s, the site became notorious due to geochronologists' analyses, which have found wildly contradictory estimates for human habitation at Hueyatlaco dating from ca. 370,000 to 25,000 years before present (ybp).

-These controversial findings are orders of magnitude older than the scientific consensus for habitation of the New World (which generally traces widespread human migration to the New World to 13,000 to 16,000 ybp).
+If correct, these controversial findings would substantially exceed the previous oldest-known evidence for habitation of the New World (the White Sands footprints dating to roughly 22,000 ybp).
 The findings at Hueyatlaco are the subject of continued debate by the scientific community, and have seen only occasional discussion in the literature.

-Overview of excavation
+Excavation overview

 Cynthia Irwin-Williams led the team that first excavated the site in 1962.
-The dig is often associated with Virginia Steen-McIntyre because of her continuing efforts to publicize her findings and opinions.
-However, the site was actually discovered by Juan Armenta Camacho and Irwin-Williams.
-Steen-McIntyre joined the team in 1966 as a graduate student, at the request of project geologist Harold E. (Hal) Malde.
-The excavation was associated with the U.S. Geological Survey.
+The site was co-discovered by Irwin-Williams and Juan Armenta Camacho.
+The dig is often associated with Virginia Steen-McIntyre because of her continued efforts to publicize her findings and opinions.
+She joined the team in 1966 as a graduate student, at the request of project geologist Harold E. (Hal) Malde.
+It is also associated with the U.S. Geological Survey.

-The region, about 75 miles SE of Mexico City, was known for its abundance of animal fossils, and Irwin-Williams described Hueyatlaco as a "kill site" where animals were hunted and butchered.
+The region, located about 75 miles southeast of Mexico City, was known for its abundance of animal fossils, and Irwin-Williams described Hueyatlaco as a "kill site" where animals were hunted and butchered.

 Excavations were conducted via standard protocols, including securing the sites to prevent trespass or accidental disturbances.
 During excavation, investigators discovered numerous stone tools.
 The tools ranged from relatively primitive implements at a smaller associated site, to more sophisticated items such as scrapers and double-edged blades uncovered at the main excavation site.
 The diversity of tools made from non-local materials suggested that the region had been used by multiple groups over a considerable period.